LaurenC2022/portfolio/learnings/learning-in-public.md

         2. Programming Basics:
 	        * Review programming fundamentals (e.g., data types, variables, control structures, functions)
 	        * Practice writing simple programs in a language of your choice (Python, C#, Typscript, Javascript)

+        ASP.NET Project, Day 1:

+        - Use Chapter 1 of Pro ASP.NET Core 7 by Adam Freeman to set up project

     - What do you plan to do this week?
     - Are there any impediments in your way?